LEARN to help people Join Dementia Research

 The National Institute for Health and Care Excellence (NICE) recommends that all people with dementia should be provided with information on research studies they could participate in, and empower them to make their own decisions about getting involved.

-Healthcare professionals play a key role in this, so the National Institute for Health Research (NIHR) have launched the LEARN Join Dementia Research awareness tool to help.
+Healthcare professionals play a key role in this, so the National Institute for Health and Care Research (NIHR) have launched the LEARN Join Dementia Research awareness tool to help.

 How it works

 This online tool is aimed at anyone in health and social care who plays a role in caring for and supporting people with dementia, their carers and families.
 The process is simple:

 - Answer a few questions about what you’ve just seen.